 On depositing money

 The crucial difference is that it's possible to go into a physical Bank of America and deposit all those pennies into a checking account.
 That’s not possible with Schwab.
 Instead, you either have to mail in your check (they have prepaid envelopes you can use) or deposit it via iPhone or Android app.
+You can also consult with Accounting Toronto to know which service is best for you.

 It doesn’t really matter when you’re on the road or rely purely on online banking, though, but I guess when you’re back home, these things can matter.